platform9/karpenter-beyond-the-basics/README.md

 `kubectl describe node [node name]`

 3. Deploy a Karpenter EC2NodeClass and a NodePool that will provision nodes with a specific taint and labels.
+First, edit the file `lab-1/ec2nodeclass/overlays/nodeclass-discovery.yaml` and replace the placeholders `YOUR_CLUSTER_NAME` and `YOUR_VPC_ID` with the respective values from your lab instructor.
+Then, apply the nodeclass and nodepool.

 ```
 kubectl apply -k lab-1/ec2nodeclass
 kubectl apply -f lab-1/nodepool.yaml
 ```

 4. Deploy a workload similar to the first sample workload but with toleration and nodeSelector that will cause Karpenter to scale up the NodePool.

 ```